Alfred Angula

-Alfred Angula (born 7 September 1965 in Tsumeb, Oshikoto Region) is a Namibian trade unionist.
+Alfred Angula (born 7 September 1965 in Tsumeb, Oshikoto Region) - died 31 December 2024 was a Namibian trade unionist.
 In 2000, he was named the head of the Namibian Farm Workers Union (NAFWU).
 He became active in the trade union movement prior to independence in 1988.

 Education

 Angula earned a diploma in education from the University of Cape Town and matriculated at the Otjikoto Secondary School.

 Expropriations

 In June 2004, as head of the Farmworkers Union, Angula raised the possibility of Zimbabwe-style land expropriation, saying: If the white colleagues do not want expropriation of land, we can always introduce a new method - which is taking the land without compensation and without sharing it with them, by force.